Joacodef/CT-RATE_classifier/README.md

 ### Data Pipeline during Training

-For each item, the training data pipeline executes the following steps:
+The training data pipeline is designed for efficiency, separating preprocessing from on-the-fly augmentations.

 1.  **`CTMetadataDataset`**: Reads a data split CSV and retrieves the file path for the corresponding CT volume.
-2.  **`monai.PersistentDataset` (Disk Cache)**: Receives the file path, applies the preprocessing transforms, and saves the resulting tensor to the disk cache.
-On subsequent epochs, it loads the tensor directly from the cache.
+2.  **`monai.PersistentDataset` (Disk Cache)**: Receives the file path from the previous step.
+On the first epoch, it applies the preprocessing transforms (resampling, resizing, normalizing) and saves the resulting tensor to the disk cache.
+On subsequent epochs, it loads the tensor directly from the cache, skipping the expensive preprocessing steps.
-3.  **`LabelAttacherDataset`**: Attaches pathology labels to the processed image tensor from the cache.
+3.  **`LabelAttacherDataset`**: Attaches the correct pathology labels to the processed image tensor retrieved from the cache.
-4.  **`ApplyTransforms` (Augmentations)**: If enabled, applies on-the-fly augmentations like random flips and rotations.
+4.  **On-the-Fly GPU Augmentations**: If enabled, data augmentations (e.g., random flips, rotations) are applied to the batch on the GPU within the training loop.
+This ensures maximum efficiency by processing augmentations in parallel on the accelerator.

 ### Running Training